 Climate facts - the main points in brief

 There has always been climate change, even before humans existed.
-A number of different factors contributed to it: Changes in solar activity, volcanic eruptions and many other natural factors.
+A number of different factors contributed to it: Earth’s orbit around the sun, changes in solar activity, volcanic eruptions and many other natural factors.
 Increased emissions of greenhouse gases are the main cause of the rise in the global mean temperature of the last 50 to 60 years.
 In the context of the earth's history, natural factors cannot explain the extraordinarily rapid warming in the 20th century.

-A major El Niño event at the beginning of the year and very reduced sea ice cover at the north and south poles meant that 2016 once again held the new record for the warmest year since 1880.
+A major El Niño event at the beginning of the year and very reduced sea ice cover at the north and south poles meant that 2016 held the new record for the warmest year since 1880.
 The global mean temperature was around 1.1°C above the pre-industrial value.
-Prior to that, 2015 and 2014 were also record years.
-In Switzerland, 2016 was the sixth hottest year since records began.
-The warmest years in this country so far since measurements began were 2015 and 2011.
+In Switzerland, 2018 and 2020 the warmest years on record since 1864 with a deviation of 1.5 °C relative to the normal period 1981-2010.

 So, why is it so cold on average in Switzerland?
 This is due to the relatively long winters and long nights.
 The main determining factor here, however, is the fact that Switzerland has a large proportion of high-altitude regions in the form of the Alps and the Jura region.
 By way of comparison: the annual mean temperature at the Zurich-Fluntern meteorological station is 9.3 °C, in Lugano 12.4°C, and on the Jungfraujoch -7.2°C for the same period.
 The Swiss mean temperature is a weighted mean from measurements taken at a number of stations.
 The weighting ensures that the differing levels of altitude are accounted for commensurately.

 Carbon dioxide (CO2) blocks terrestrial out-going thermal radiation, which makes CO2 a greenhouse gas.
 Moreover, CO2 is very long-lived, as it reacts with hardly any other gases in the atmosphere and is also not washed away by rain.
 These properties make CO2 the most significant factor in the warming of the earth, which we have now been measuring for some decades.
 In 2015, humans emitted a total of 36.2 billion tonnes of CO2.
 In comparison with the natural outputs of carbon dioxide by oceans, soils, plants and animals, this is a relatively small amount (about 3%).
 However, the main CO2 sinks - plants and oceans - are not able to compensate for the anthropogenic excess.
 The global concentration is therefore rising continually.
 In 2014, the magic threshold of 400 ppm (0.04%) was exceeded for the first time in millions of years.
+Also in the year 2020, this trend is ongoing despite the corona virus and associated consequences on mobility and world economy.
 Prior to industrialisation, the value remained at around 280 ppm over a period of 23 million years.
 New estimates, which the Intergovernmental Panel on Climate Change (IPCC) rated as reasonably reliable in their latest Assessment Report in 2013, indicate that the figure exceeded 400 ppm for short periods about 800,000 years ago.
 Continued unchecked carbon emissions would result in today's level being doubled (to around 800 ppm) by the year 2100.

 Over the course of this century, the global temperature is set to rise further.
-On the basis of an emissions scenario in which fossil fuels continue to be used unchecked in the future, Switzerland would have to reckon with further warming of 3.2-4.8°C above the mean by the year 2100 compared to the mean over the normal period 1981-2010.
-Working from the assumption of technological advancements, the figure is 2.7-4.1°C. Only a very focused programme to reduce global emissions will be able to hold the temperature rise in check at a level of 1.2-1.8°C.
+On the basis of an emissions scenario in which fossil fuels continue to be used unabatedly in the future, Switzerland would have to reckon with further warming of 3.3-5.4°C by the year 2100 compared to the mean over the normal period 1981-2010.
+Only a very focused programme to reduce global emissions will be able to hold the temperature rise in check at a level of 0.6-1.9°C.

 Based on data collected by MeteoSwiss, estimates can be made as to the volume of precipitation that falls on Swiss territory per unit of time.
 Depending on the year, this is between 50 and 90 cubic kilometres of water.
 This volume is somewhere between that of Lake Constance and Lake Geneva.
 This means that the equivalent of a column of water around 1 to 1.8 metres high falls on Swiss territory in a year.
 And within just one day, the volume of water that falls as precipitation can be the equivalent of the volume contained in Lake Biel.
 On 7th August 1978 - which had an extremely high level of precipitation - the amount of water contained in Lake Zurich fell from the skies over Switzerland.

 Long-term trends in precipitation are superimposed by large variations from year to year, which means that these trends are uncertain at a number of measurement locations.
-Our measurement series taken over many years in central Switzerland point to an increase in the averaged total annual precipitation.
+Our measurement series taken over many years in the Swiss plateau point to an increase in the averaged total annual precipitation.
 This is primarily due to the observed increase in the winter months.
-As far as the average in Switzerland is concerned, the increase is 5.2% every 100 years.
-The observed time period that is selected plays a very significant role when calculating the trend, however.
-For instance, the long, dry winters towards the end of the 19th century have a strong influence on the trend.
-If we consider only the period from 1901, then there is no marked trend towards an increase in precipitation.
+Also on the south side of the Alps, there are no significant trends to be detected on the seasonal or annual scale.

 The most precipitation in the shortest amount of time - within a few days - falls in Ticino.
 Heavy precipitation events are actually a summer phenomenon, as the heaviest precipitation tends to occur in connection with thunderstorms.
 The precipitation intensity of the heaviest precipitation days over the course of a year has seen a slight increase at 90% of Swiss meteorological stations.
 On average, the increase has been +7.7% per degree of warming, or around 12% since 1901.
 This trend is expected to continue.
 It is therefore only a matter of time before Switzerland is inundated in one day with the volume of water contained in Lake Zurich (see climate fact further up this page).